Dining Out 3 minutes 18 September 2024

 Bib of the Month: Noble, Holywood

-Find out why our Inspectors love this Northern Irish bistro – plus hear from the team behind it
+Find out why our Inspectors love this Northern Irish bistro – plus hear from the team behind it.

 The Bib Gourmand award is our way of recognising restaurants that offer good food at a great price.
 While all Bib Gourmands are unique in style and approach, they share the same spirit of generosity and a commitment to quality cooking.
-That’s why, in this series, we’re highlighting the Michelin Inspectors' Bib of the Month.
-These restaurants are the bedrock of the Michelin selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
+That’s why, in this series, we’re highlighting the MICHELIN Guide Inspectors' Bib of the Month.
+These restaurants are the bedrock of our selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
 From cosy pubs to buzzing counters, we’ve got a Bib for you.

 The latest restaurant to be selected as our Bib of the Month is Noble in Holywood, one of the friendliest bistros not just in Northern Ireland, but in our entire restaurant selection across the UK and Ireland.